Be prepared for life's emergencies

 - Total and permanent

 rehabilitation and living costs if you are totally and permanently

 disabled.
-TPD is often bundled with life cover.
+TPD is often sold with life cover.

-illnesses or injuries that will make a significant impact on your life, such as
+certain illness that has a significant impact on your life, such as

 cancer or a stroke.
-It is sometimes called 'critical
+It is sometimes called 'critical illness cover'

 - Income protection - replaces